Top local movers for Kansas City to Colorado Springs moves

 - Colorado Springs’s population is about 6% less than Kansas City.

-- Colorado Springs's public transportation has a score of 3 out of 10 versus Kansas City's higher score of 4.
+- Colorado Springs’s public transportation score of 3 out of 10 is lower than Kansas City’s score of 4.

-- Colorado Springs and Kansas City are similarily walkable.
+- Colorado Springs and Kansas City are similarly walkable.

 - With a score of 45 out of 100, Colorado Springs is more bike-friendly than Kansas City, which has a score of 35 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Colorado Springs’s crime rate is lower than Kansas City with a score of 41.94 compared to Kansas City’s 58.4.
 This means that Colorado Springs neighborhoods are safer than 41.94% of all U.S. neighborhoods, and Kansas City neighborhoods are safer than 58.4%.